First \textit{ab initio} calculations of first-forbidden $\beta$ transitions in the reactor antineutrino anomaly: Calculations and discussions

+where $W_{\bar{\nu}}$ is the antineutrino energy.
+In fact, the antineutrino spectrum is exactly the integrand in Eq.~(\ref{phase factor}) but with the electron energy $W$ replaced by $W_0-W_{\bar{\nu}}$ because the total energy of the electron and antineutrino is conserved at the $\beta$-spectrum endpoint energy $W_0$ (thus $W=W_0-W_{\bar{\nu}}$).
+As defined in Eqs.~(\ref{phase factor}) and (\ref{C(W) shape factor}), $C(W_0 -W_{\bar{\nu}})$ and $F_0(Z, W_0 -W_{\bar{\nu}})$ are the shape factor and Fermi function, respectively.

-We now turn to the ``5 MeV bump'' problem.
-Because the sum of the electron and antineutrino energies equals to the fixed decay energy $W_0$, the antineutrino spectrum can be obtained by substituting the integrand in Eq.~(\ref{phase factor}) with $W_{\bar{\nu}} = W_0 -W$.
-Nuclear reactors can be classified into two types: research reactors, which utilize nuclear fuel composed almost entirely of ${ }^{235}$U, and commercial reactors, whose fuel composition is also dominated by ${ }^{235}$U (typically 50–60\%)~\cite{GIUNTI2022137054}. ${ }^{235}$U plays a particularly central role across both reactor types.
-Owing to the prevalence of ${ }^{235}$U across both classes of reactors, its fission products are the primary source of reactor antineutrinos.
-Therefore, the most significant reactor antineutrino spectra originate predominantly from the fission of ${ }^{235}$U. Furthermore, our calculated forbidden transitions account for a significant portion of the reactor antineutrino spectrum for ${ }^{235}$U, particularly in the energy region between 4 and 7 MeV.
-By multiplying the antineutrino spectra of these forbidden transitions with their respective branching ratios and the cumulative fission yields of ${}^{235}$U, we obtain their contribution to the overall reactor antineutrino spectrum of ${}^{235}$U. The branching ratios are taken from ENSDF~\cite{ensdf} and the cumulative fission yields for ${ }^{235}$U are obtained from the latest ENDF database~\cite{DataSheetsBROWN20181}.
+In this letter, we focus on the antineutrino spectrum of ${ }^{235}$U fission products.
+The first-forbidden transitions calculated contribute about 40\% to the total antineutrino spectrum of the ${ }^{235}$U fission in the energy region between 4 and 7 MeV~\cite{PhysRevC.108.055501,PhysRevC.91.011301}.
+By summing the antineutrino spectra of the first-forbidden transitions, weighted by their respective branching ratios and cumulative fission yields of ${}^{235}$U, we obtain their total contribution to the antineutrino spectrum of the ${}^{235}$U fission.
+The branching ratios are taken from ENSDF~\cite{ensdf} and the cumulative fission yields of ${ }^{235}$U are obtained from the latest ENDF database~\cite{DataSheetsBROWN20181}.